 As we continue to adapt to this unprecedented situation in the face of COVID-19, we at the Chamber are committed to serving as the convener, voice, and advocate for all of our members.

 To help us navigate through the evolving COVID-19 developments, the Chamber is introducing Boston's COVID-19 Digest for Business, a newsletter to provide you with periodic updates and resources from the government; federal, state, and local public policy analysis; and industry-specific insights into what employers are doing to confront COVID-19.

 On behalf of our staff, I want to express our deepest gratitude to our membership community.
 Let us not forget that we are, and continue to be, #BostonStrong.

 James E. Rooney, President & CEO

-This page will continue to be updated as often as possible to reflect the latest information available.
+We will continue to update this page as often as possible to reflect the latest information available.
 You must opt-in to communications to receive Boston's COVID-19 Digest for Business in your inbox.
 Click here to subscribe.

 PUBLIC POLICY UPDATES

 The Heroes Act